This is the quick to fix lower fat variation of a seriously wonderful family Tex-Mex meal that I have made for about 30 years. Enjoy.

 1/2 onion, chopped

-2 (15 oz) cans Ranch Style Beans – do not drain
+2 (15 oz) cans Ranch Style Beans – drain a little liquid from each can

 1/2 cup salsa – use the kind you like, mild, medium, or hot.

 2 t cumin powder

 1 (8 oz) package 2% cheddar cheese, shredded

 If you enjoy more onion, go ahead and sprinkle on more fresh chopped onion.
 I love the contrast between the sautéed and the crisp of fresh.

 If you wish a more beany dish, go ahead and increase the beans while reducing and even eliminating the meat.
 Just make sure the mixture is saucy without being soupy and you’ll be just fine.